pewresearch/django_verifications/README.md

 Windows, these will be marked with `x86-64`; you can find the latest 64-bit versions of Python [here](https://www.python.org/downloads).

-#### Installing ssdeep
+#### Installing `ssdeep`

-ssdeep is an optional dependency that can be used by the `get_hash` function in Pewtils.
+`ssdeep` is an optional dependency that can be used by the `get_hash` function in `pewtils`.
 Installation instructions for various Linux distributions can be found in the library's [documentation](https://python-ssdeep.readthedocs.io/en/latest/installation.html).
-The ssdeep Python library is not currently compatible with Windows.
+The `ssdeep` Python library is not currently compatible with Windows.
-Installing ssdeep on Mac OS may involve a few additional steps, detailed below:
+Installing `ssdeep` on Mac OS may involve a few additional steps, detailed below:

 1. Install Homebrew
-2. Install xcode
+2. Install XCode
     ```
     xcode-select --install
     ```